svnty/svnty/README.md

 ### Biotech & Software Developer

 I am a multidisciplinary engineer operating at the intersection of biological systems and digital technology.
-My work focuses on leveraging software engineering principles to solve choke points in tech adoption.

 I'm an undergraduate studying a **Bachelor of Engineering (Honours)** and a **Bachelor of Medical Science** at the University of Technology Sydney.